Megidd/jewelry-personalization/ring-blender/specs-blender.md

 # Font rendering

 * Multi-line text are ignored.
 It means newlines are ignored in the string.
-* Special characters not in the font are shown with a globally available font like `Arial`.
+* Special characters not in the font are replaced with `?` character from the same font or skip if `?` also missing.
 * Right-to-left languages are ignored for now.

 # STL export